ChristopheSim/Barathon/README.md

 ### How to use
 After compiled the project, you must run `App.class`.

-The GUI is in command line.
-It's ask your pseudo ansd your position to build the user.
+The app is currently a CLI (command line interface).
+At the beginning, the CLI prompts you to select your preferences and your pseudo, then it displays the appropriate list of bars.
-It also ask your preferences to help you to search the perfects bars *(this methodes needs to be improved)*.
+ *(this methodes needs to be improved)*.

 The application will show you a list of differents places which correspond to your wishes *(this method needs to be implemented)*.